kh4vv/Data-Science-Project/Project1/Readme.md

 ## Motivation

 This project is from my personal interest.
-I always wonder how many students in colleges earn a degree in physics.
-These days, most of students want to be engineers rather than scientists in academia.
+I am curious to find out how many college students earn a degree in physics.
+These days, most students wants to be engineers rather than scientists in academia.
-I am also curious how many students with BS degree in physics actually decide to study more physics and continue thier paths to the doctorate degree in physics.
-Not only numbers of students in BS and Ph.D. in physics, but also I look into statistics of female students in physics to get more insights by gender.
+I am also curious on how many students with BS degree’s in physics continue their study to obtain a doctorate degree in physics.
+I will not only look at the number of physics students with a BS and Ph.D. degree, but also look into the statistics of female vs male students in physics to get more insights on the gender gap in the field.
 I will try my best to visualize the data as clear as possible.

 ## Region and Domain